Riebe's piece Magma is performed during the Andrey Petrov Composition Competition in Saint Petersburg where it won Third Prize.

 On September 15, 2018, during the Culture Night ("Kulturnatten") in Lund, pianist Fredrik Schützer premiered David Riebe's piece Preludium for solo piano in the Lund University Hall.
 The concert was organized by Riebe and Schützer and hosted by Odeum at Lund University.
 It was also included in the 100th anniversary celebrations of the Society of Swedish Composers, and besides works by Riebe, a number of other contemporary Swedish compositions were performed.

-Upcoming is also a performance with Malmö Symphony Orchestra (MSO).
-On January 24, 2019, the orchestra will perform David Riebe's piece Magma from 2015.
-Conductor will be Ruth Reinhardt.
+On January 24, 2019, Malmö Symphony Orchestra (MSO) performed David Riebe's piece Magma from 2015.
+Conductor was Ruth Reinhardt.
 More information at the MSO website.

 In April the trumpet class of the Malmö Academy of Music premiered Riebe's piece Isaac Newton, for 2 piccolo trumpets, 5 trumpets in C, and 1 flugelhorn, conducted by Bo Nilsson.
 The trumpeters also performed the piece in Turkey, at the Borusan Müzik Evi in Istanbul.